Enorovan/sgda-patch/README.md

 ## What is *STEINS;GATE: Divergencies Assort*?

-It's a collection of three *STEINS;GATE* visual that initially released on Nintendo Switch on March 19th, 2019 in Japan.
+It's a collection of three *STEINS;GATE* visual novels that initially released on Nintendo Switch on March 19th, 2019 in Japan.
 It contains:
 * *STEINS;GATE: My Darling's Embrace*
 * *STEINS;GATE: Linear Bounded Phenogram*
 * *STEINS;GATE 0*